 In November 2007, the NOSB denied a petition for sodium ferric hydroxy EDTA because it "is not consistent with environmental and compatibility with organic farming (OFPA) criteria, primarily due to the behavior of EDTA in the environment and the toxic chemicals used to manufacture."
-In view of the STR and ARS review, ferric phosphate should not be relisted for the same reasons given by the Board for rejecting the sodium ferric hydroxy EDTA petition.
-At any rate, the NOSB must consider ferric phosphate with EDTA in performing its sunset review.
+In view of the STR and ARS review and the newest TR, ferric phosphate should not be relisted for the same reasons given by the Board for rejecting the sodium ferric hydroxy EDTA petition.
 Ferric phosphate with EDTA is the only ferric phosphate product in use, and it is dependent on the EDTA component, as the manufacturer's patent states.